hemantsarthak/WP-Rocket-Assignment/README.md

 This feature can be implemented by capturing the cron job location and of loading the task to WP Cron or more likely to Easy Cron or Cron-Job.org,

-This fetaure if using third paprty service will only be available to RocketCDN users as an extra bonus.
+This fetaure if using third party service will only be available to RocketCDN users as an extra bonus.

 Here is the basic kind of not working code, I should be able to make it work with some guidance from the Associate or Senior Developers about the testing metodologies/priorities used,WP Rocket functions & code structure.